-- School principals and other administrators love the program.
+- School principals love the program.
 It fulfills their obligation to “do something” about alcohol and drugs.
 Even if totally ineffective, at best.

 - Police love the program.
-It supports their agenda of promoting “community policing” and helping residents feel at ease with them.
+It supports their agenda of promoting “community policing.”
+So residents support them.
+It leads to students’ to like them.
 And besides, it’s an easy beat.

 So the DARE program makes strange bedfellows.
 Students and their parents both support DARE.
 Teachers and administrators also support DARE.
 And if drug dealers knew that DARE is ineffective, they would support it along with the police.

-Needless to say, supporting DARE is a winning issue for politicians because everyone loves it.
+Needless to say, supporting DARE is a winning issue for politicians.
+That’s because everyone loves it.

-Occasionally, someone in a school board meeting or elsewhere will point out that DARE has been proven ineffective.
+Occasionally, someone in a school board meeting or elsewhere will point out that DARE is ineffective.
 The responses are rather predictable.

 - One response is based on anecdotes: “A former DARE student told me that the program kept her off drugs.”
 Sometimes more than one anecdote will be presented as if the plural of anecdote were evidence.

 - Another response is to cite irrelevant facts.
-Typically such facts are that studies report strong support for DARE from students, parents, or others; evidence that the program is popular; that the public thinks the program works, and other facts, none of which address the issue of effectiveness.
+Typically such facts are that studies report strong support for DARE from students, parents, or others.
+Evidence that the program is popular.
+And other facts, none of which address the issue of effectiveness.

 - A third response is that “if it prevents even one child from ever drinking or doing drugs the program is worth it.”
-This response ignores the fact that the federal government has identified dozens and dozens of alcohol and drug programs that have scientific evidence of their effectiveness.
+But the federal government has identified dozens of programs that are effectiveness.
 Supporting an ineffective program over effective ones is indefensible.

-- A fourth response is that studies demonstrating the ineffectiveness of DARE were based on an old version.
-This response sounds reasonable until one learns that the DARE program has undergone over a dozen major changes, none which has ever been effective.
+- A fourth response is that, yes, studies showed that DARE was not effective.
+But they were based on an old version.
+This response sounds reasonable.
+Yet the DARE program has had over a dozen major changes.
+But none of which has ever been effective.

-And the list of responses defending the ineffective DARE program goes on and on… as does the program itself.
+And the defenses the ineffective DARE program goes on and on.
+As does the program itself.

-The losers are our young people, who are deprived of effective alcohol and drug education.
+The losers are our young people.
+They’re deprived of one of the effective programs.